Inspiravetion/Capsule.js/README.md

       }
     }
     return 'The Vampire ' + prop;
+  }, true);
-  }, true); //a.name == 'The Vampire blade' , a.attack() now prints 'Mwuahaha I overwrote your function' and then
+  d.name // 'The Vampire blade'
+  d.attack(); // now prints 'Mwuahaha I overwrote your function' and then
               //"Oh you're human?...nevermind you are free to go"

 ```
 * Parameters :